 Within our approach, documentation such as photographs, videos and children's words is vital for developing our insight into how children learn.
 Our documentation serves a variety of purposes such as celebrating children's learning within the school and with parents, reflecting as educators, and ultimately leading to a deeper theory and understanding.

-Within Reggio, the environment is key and is sometimes referred to as 'The Third Teacher', meaning that learning should continue within it.
+Within this way of working, the environment is key and is sometimes referred to as 'The Third Teacher', meaning that learning should continue within it.
 Our environment is carefully organised and developed to ensure that children can learn independently.
 The environment is fluid and constantly changing according to children's interests, our project work or to reflect a special event we are celebrating.
 There is space to allow long term projects to be started and revisited within the environment, whether that be the creation of a wildlife area or large scale construction of a castle as part of story telling work.

 We aim to provide a beautiful, natural environment with objects and activities developed for and by the children which provides for extended and open-ended discovery and play.